julzaza/wildwitchherbs/_posts/2026-01-20-spring-equinox-across-cultures.md

 - soil appeasement with grain, milk, or blood
 - fertility offerings to earth spirits

-Rather than marking light/dark balance, these traditions focused on **negotiation**—ensuring the land's cooperation before breaking ground.
+Rather than marking light/dark balance, these traditions focused on **negotiation**, ensuring the land's cooperation before breaking ground.

 ---